JonathasLopes/OrderAccumulator/README.md

 # OrderAccumulator

-**OrderAccumulator** is a backend application built to handle event accumulation and processing.
-It is structured to support modularity, scalability, and maintainability.
-Designed for developers who want clarity in architecture and a strong foundation for extending business logic.
+**OrderAccumulator** is a backend application built to a selection process that handle event accumulation and processing orders.

 ## Description